DM587/dm587.github.io/_exercises/sheet6.md

 With $\epsilon = 0.7$, the top three (most visible) actors should be Leonardo DiCaprio, Robert De Niro, and Tom Hanks, in that order.

+Does your implementation of the pagerank function from Task 1 return the same results as  `nx.pagerank()`?